w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 ## Saltwater Creatures {: #Saltwater}
-Saltwater creatures are generally found in ocean areas, like Vertigo Beach and the Underwater Sanctuary.
+Saltwater creatures are generally found in ocean areas, like Scurvy Waters, Vertigo Beach, and the Underwater Sanctuary.
 Each creature has variations you can catch, such a chroma variants that are a different color, high-quality variants that are sparkly, or unique variants with a different style of art (such as the top-sheet edition of the Ghost Fish).

 All of the common fish give 1 XP toward your `/fish season` pass, but rarer fish, event fish, variants, and bosses give more.